juszhan/LendingClub-Profitability/README.md

 ![LendingClub 2016-2018 - Current Loan Amount By Grade](res/Prediction/LendingClub&#32;2016-2018&#32;-&#32;Percent&#32;Positive&#32;In&#32;Confidence&#32;Threshold&#32;On&#32;Validation&#32;Set.png)

 We can also check for each confidence threshold what percentage of loans were actually Fully Paid.
 The horizontal red line represents the ~3.5:1 ratio of Fully Paid:Default/Charged Off loans in the validation set and overall dataset.
+Values above this horizontal red line represents the degree to which model selected loans that are Fully Paid above baseline loan ratio.

 ### Conclusion